thelinuxpirate/dotfiles/README.md

 ![TheTreeHouse Desktop](img/TheTreeHouseNix.png)
 TheTreeHouse is my personal Desktop computer which runs off of NixOS.
 It contains Hyprland as its main desktop; and XMonad in case of any reason in which I'd need a backup Desktop.

+(TheTreeHouse has now been migrated to OpenSUSE Tumbleweed due to issues on NixOS)

 ### ThePirateShip
 ThePirateShip is my personal laptop.